-Using alcohol and sugar to preserve the fruits of the summer is a centuries old tradition.
+Using alcohol and sugar to preserve the fruits of the summer is a century old tradition.
 My Oma made Rumtopf (literally meaning Rum Pot) into which she would add fruits and berries as they came into season; strawberries, blueberries, cherries, red and black currants, sliced apricots and pears.
 This concoction then sat until winter, when it was poured over ice cream for our families traditional Christmas Eve dessert.

 My Oma didn’t like rum, so she used vodka instead.
-And so I’ve followed her tradition by using vodka as well- though I’ve wildcrafted her recipe by using salal berries, blackberries and oregon grape.
+And so I’ve followed her tradition by using vodka as well- though I’ve wildcrafted her recipe by using salal berries, blackberries and Oregon grape.
 (Click on the links if you’re not sure how to identify.)

 And it makes a dark, tangy syrup of wild berries that is absolutely delicious over winter custards, puddings, cheesecakes, pancakes, even french toast.
 But possibly my favourite way to enjoy Wild Berry Compote is to strain off the fruits (which can be baked into tarts, cakes and desserts) and serve as a Yule liqueur.

-Now as much as I enjoy consuming homemade berry jams and jellies, I’m far too lazy for the work serious canning.
+Now as much as I enjoy consuming homemade berry jams and jellies, I’m far too lazy for the work of serious canning.
 So aside from freezing, I love that this is by far, the easiest and most tasty way to preserve your berry bounty.
 There are many methods but the basic premise is the same — simply mix fruit and sugar with enough hard spirit to keep the fruit well soused, and let it sit.
 (I’ve been substituting honey for years and it works just fine).